 Governor Kathy Hochul deployed National Guard soldiers to the subway system in March on the pretext of providing additional security on top of the hundreds of NYPD officers who routinely patrol stations and harass riders.

-Under Mayor Adams there has been an uptick in the number of stop-and-frisk actions by the NYPD, a policy by which cops illegally stop and question predominantly minority youth who have committed no crime.
+Under Mayor Adams there has been a large rise in the number of stop-and-frisk actions by the NYPD, a policy by which cops illegally stop and question predominantly minority youth who have committed no crime.
 According to a recent review in the magazine Hellgate, stop-and-frisks have increased 89 percent over the last two years.

 ProPublica reports that over 400 police misconduct cases are being tossed by the NYPD, in what it describes as a lax effort to call cops to account for abuses under Police Commissioner Edward Caban.
 Caban resigned on Thursday amid a major FBI corruption investigation into the Adams administration.